anilgeorge04/anilgeorge04.github.io/docs/_pages/about.md

 My interests lie in data, sports, meditation, and education.
 I was the Founding President of [Delhi Ultimate](https://www.facebook.com/pg/DelhiUltimate/about/), the official governing body for Ultimate Frisbee in Delhi & NCR.
 I [represented India](https://indiaultimate.org/2015-aouc-team-india) in Ultimate Frisbee at the Asia Championship in Hong Kong.
 I currently live in Goa, advise startups, and play for the state team here.

+### Subscribe to Minimal Cave
+For simple articles across data, business, programming, productivity and health.
+{% include feedburn-subscribe.html %}
+You can unsubscribe easily at any time.
+If you face any issues, [write to me](mailto:blog@minimalcave.com) directly.

 ### About the site
 This site runs for free, powered by the awesome open-source Ruby projects [Jekyll](jekyllrb.com/) and [Minimal Mistakes](https://mademistakes.com/minimal-mistakes/).